580 Taylor Avenue

 According to the court administrator for Anne Arundel County Circuit Court, a request must be made in writing or through an online submission form at least 30 days prior to all court proceedings.
 The administrative judge then reviews and approves or denies the request.

-The courthouse dog pilot program is also operational in Harford County Circuit Court.
+The court dog pilot program is also operational in Harford County Circuit Court.
 For more information on how to make a request for a dog to accompany a child witness in Harford County Circuit Court, contact the court at 410-638-3426.

 # # #